coolbrett/Capstone/README.md

 7. A warning will show in the bottom left.
 Click "Run 'npm install'"
 8. Upon loading, on the left side there is a tab called "Project" that's vertical, click that 8b.
 That's how you can view the code.
 It's in my-app/src/components
-9. After everything is install, at the bottom click "Terminal" and type "npm start" to load the GUI
+9. After everything is installed, at the bottom click "Terminal" and type "npm start" to load the GUI
 10. The GUI will open into the most recent browser tab you were on.
 11. Make sure the database is on in order to perform queries.